19hours/sg-statutes/Acts/Control of Plants Act.md

 “premises” includes land;

-“prohibited pesticide” means a pesticide not specified in the Tenth Schedule to the Food Regulations (Cap.
+“prohibited pesticide” means a pesticide not specified in the Ninth Schedule to the Food Regulations (Cap.
 283, Rg 1);

+[Act 2 of 2020 wef 30/11/2005]

 “prohibited pesticide residue” means the remains of any substance resulting from the use of any prohibited pesticide;